 But here’s the thing about our brains: it likes balance.
 Alcohol disrupts the delicate balance between inhibitory and excitatory neurotransmitters in the brain.

 Alcohol acts as a depressant by increasing inhibitory neurotransmission and decreasing excitatory neurotransmission.
 It’s why, initially, alcohol makes you feel relaxed and carefree.
-Alcohol increases GABA (gamma aminobutyric acid) activity which slows everything way down and calms the brain.
+Alcohol increases GABA (gamma aminobutyric acid) activity, slowing everything down and calming the brain.

 Alcohol also blocks glutamate, an excitatory neurotransmitter linked to anxiety.
-If you are someone who struggles with an anxiety disorder, this feels especially wonderful.
+This feels especially wonderful if you are someone who struggles with an anxiety disorder.
 For a time, it shuts all the brain chatter down.

 The problem occurs when the brain tries to balance the effects of alcohol.